Quantum geodesic flows and curvature: Preliminaries

+If $\Omega^1$ is f.g.p. then the geodesic velocity equation in Proposition~\ref{veleq} is equivalent by a straightforward dualisation (following analogous steps to those in the proof of \cite[Cor.~2.3]{BegMa:geo}) to

+in terms of the right connection on $\cX$ dual to $\nabla^L$ explained at the end of Section~\ref{secqlc}.
+We see that the case $Y=0$ says in the classical limit that $X$ is autoparallel with respect to $\nabla_\cX$, i.e., the tangent vector field to a field of generalised geodesics in this sense (and in the usual sense if the connection is the Levi-Civita one).
+By analogous steps to the rest of the proof of \cite[Cor.~2.3]{BegMa:geo}, the auxiliary braid condition, which we have now seen is equivalent to $\doublenabla(\sigma_E)$ being a bimodule map (such as zero), can be written as

+for a certain generalised braiding $\sigma_{\cX\cX}$.
+This equation will turn out to be too strong in key examples and forces us to the nonstrict case.
+We will, however, meet $\sigma_{\cX\cX}$ later, in Corollary~\ref{corXreal} in relation to $*$-operations.

-Actual flows are then obtained by `integrating' $X_t$ and are characterised in a quantum mechanical Schroedinger's equation like manner by $\nabla_E e=0$.
-Here $\rho=e^*e$ depends on $t$ as $e$ depends on $t$ and in the classical limit evolves in the classical limit as one might expect for the density of a fluid where each particle moves with tangent vector $X_t$ evaluated at the location of the particle.
+Proceeding with $Y=0$, flows are then obtained by `integrating' $X_t$ and are characterised in a quantum mechanical Schroedinger's equation like manner by $\nabla_E e=0$.
+Here $\rho=e^*e$ depends on $t$ as $e$ depends on $t$ and evolves in the classical limit as one might expect for the density of a fluid, where each particle moves with tangent vector $X_t$ evaluated at the location of the particle.
 (This is geodesic flow if $X_t$ obeys the geodesic velocity equation but applies generally for any flow of this type.)
-There is, however, one condition we need to ensure which is that there is a positive linear functional, which we will denote $\int: A\to \C$, such that $\int \rho$ is constant in time (so can be normalised to 1).
-For this to happen we need the hermitian inner product $\<e,f\>=\int(e^*f)$ on $E$ to be preserved by $\nabla_E$, which comes down to the two {\em unitarity conditions}
+There is, however, one condition we need to ensure, which is that there is a positive linear functional, which we will denote $\int: A\to \C$, such that $\int \rho$ is constant in time (so can be normalised to 1).
+For this to happen, we need the hermitian inner product $\<e,f\>:=\int(e^*f)$ on $E$ to be preserved by $\nabla_E$, which comes down to the two {\em unitarity conditions}

-for all $a\in A$ and all $\omega\in\Omega^1$.
-For the classical limit in the case of the Levi-Civita connection we would take for $\int$ the Riemannian measure defined by the metric.
-Moreover, in the classical limit the first of these being true for all $a$ would amount to the local condition
+for all $a\in A, \omega\in\Omega^1$.
+In the classical limit and in the case of the Levi-Civita connection, we would take for $\int$ the Riemannian measure defined by the metric.
+Moreover, the first of (\ref{unitarity}) for all $a$ would amount in the classical limit to the local condition

 (as reviewed in Lemma~\ref{divrot} below).
-In the quantum case we can replace ${\rm div}_\nabla$ by a divergence naturally defined by $\int$ and in this case we can set $\kappa_t$ to be ${1\over 2}$ of this divergence to similarly solve the first condition.
-Classically this means choosing $\kappa_t$ real and in this case $\nabla_E e=0$ reduces to
+In the quantum case, we can replace ${\rm div}_\nabla$ by a divergence naturally defined by $\int$ and in this case we can set $\kappa_t$ to be ${1\over 2}$ of this divergence to similarly solve the first condition.
+Classically, this means choosing $\kappa_t$ real and in this case $\nabla_E e=0$ reduces to